Written by Medicover Team and Medically Reviewed by Dr Lavanya Garapati, Hematologist

 Hemoglobin disorders affect the normal function of hemoglobin in red blood cells.
 These are hereditary diseases that cause the size and shape of red blood cells to change, reducing the blood's oxygen-carrying ability.
 The most common hemoglobin disorder is sickle cell anaemia.

-This year on World Sickle Cell Day-2025, the theme for the event is "Shine the Light on Sickle Cell", with the goal to increase public knowledge and an understanding of sickle cell disease.
+This year on World Sickle Cell Day-2025, the theme for the event is "Shine the Light on Sickle Cell", with the goal to increase public knowledge and understanding of sickle cell disease.

 Let's raise awareness and reduce the stigma experienced by families with sickle cell disease!
 Most people are unaware that they have sickle cell trait since the symptoms are usually overlooked.
 That is why it is critical to get tested.